 Generators are usually used as a backup power supply.
 Knowing the amount of time the generator will run ensures you’re covered during power outages.

 A propane generator run time calculator gives you accurate details about your generator’s running time.
-Simply enter your tank size and your generator’s wattage, and the calculator will do the math for you.
+Enter your tank size and your generator’s wattage, and the calculator will do the math for you.

 With the help of this handy run time calculator, you can determine the generator’s running time even before you buy it.